Where Did Rudolph The Red-Nosed Reindeer Come From?

 May was picked on as a child due to his small size, so he decided to go with an ‘ugly duckling’ theme since he related.
 While he was writing, he tested different versions of the story out on his four year old daughter until he and she were both happy with the results.
 May’s boss did not like it at first, due to the fact that he felt a red nose implies the reindeer had been drinking.
 But once it was illustrated by Denver Gillen, who worked in Montgomery Ward’s art department and was a friend of Mays, his boss decided to approve the story.

-It went on to become one of the best-selling songs of all time (second only to “White Christmas”).
+It also went on to become one of the best-selling songs of all time (second only to “White Christmas”).
 A TV special about Rudolph narrated by Burl Ives was produced in 1964 and remains a popular perennial holiday favorite today.